Bitloops

 Key Features

-• Links AI sessions to Git commits for traceability
+• Links every AI session to Git commits for full traceability

 • Auto-detects and connects AI assistants via 'bitloops init'